ldidry/iso-639_1/README.md

                   "nativeName" => "isiZulu",     # native name of the language "wikiUrl"    => "https://en.wikipedia.org/wiki/Zulu_language" # wikipedia URL about the language }
     Argument : an ISO639-1 code with or without localization code.
-If a localization code is provided, (think "fr-BE", or fr_BE), the localization is appended to the name and nativeName informations (like "Français (BE)").
+               If a localization code is provided, (think "fr-BE", or "fr_BE"), the localization is appended to the name and nativeName informations (like "Français (BE)").
                Localization must be separated from the language code by "-" or "_".

 # INSTALL